Contrasting Deer Consumer Products (OTCMKTS:DEER) and Aterian (NASDAQ:ATER)

-Aterian (NASDAQ:ATER) and Deer Consumer Products (OTCMKTS:DEER) are both business services companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their dividends, earnings, profitability, institutional ownership, analyst recommendations, valuation and risk.
+Deer Consumer Products (OTCMKTS:DEER) and Aterian (NASDAQ:ATER) are both consumer discretionary companies, but which is the superior business?
+We will contrast the two companies based on the strength of their institutional ownership, risk, dividends, profitability, analyst recommendations, earnings and valuation.

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for Aterian and Deer Consumer Products, as reported by MarketBeat.
+This is a breakdown of current recommendations and price targets for Deer Consumer Products and Aterian, as provided by MarketBeat.com.

 |Sell Ratings